Speak Out Against Healthcare Greed

 Our first session, No Accident: How Greed Has Distorted Our Health Care Systems, explored how hospitals, insurance companies and drug manufacturers have come to focus in recent decades on ever-increasing profits.

-Our next session, December 3, will focus on hospital consolidation - what is happening and how it impacts our healthcare.
-We want to hear from you about your experiences.
+Our next session, December 3, focused on hospital consolidation - what is happening and how it impacts our healthcare.

 Our first session, No Accident: How Greed Has Distorted Our Health Care Systems, explored how hospitals, insurance companies and drug manufacturers have come to focus in recent decades on ever-increasing profits.

-Our next session, December 3, will focus on hospital consolidation - what is happening and how it impacts our healthcare.
-We want to hear from you about your experiences.
+Our next session, December 3, focused on hospital consolidation - what is happening and how it impacts our healthcare.

 Thank you to all who took action against HC Rate Hikes!